bbmokhtari/django-translations/docs/reference/admin.rst

 .. class:: TranslationInline

-   The inline which represents the translations.
+   The inline which represents the :class:`~translations.models.Translation` instances.

-   Manages creating, reading, updating and deleting the translation objects.
+   Manages creating, reading, updating and deleting the :class:`~translations.models.Translation` instances.

    To add translation inlines to a translatable admin: